wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;You are aware of eternity, therefore you are not concerned with survival.

 **M:**&ensp;It is the other way round.
 Freedom from all desire is eternity.
 All attachment implies fear, for all things are transient.
 And fear makes one a slave.
-This freedom from attachment does not come with practice: it is natural, when one knows one’s true being.
+This freedom from attachment does not come with practice: it is natural, when one knows one’s true beïng.
 Love does not cling; clinging is not love.

 **Q:**&ensp;So there is no way to gain detachment?